NorskRegnesentral/shapr/python/README.md

 ```

 #### Install R-package
+The `shaprpy` Python wrapper requires the development version of the `shapr` R-package (from the master branch on GitHub).
-Install the `shapr` R-package by running the following terminal command from folder of this readme file (`.../shapr/python`):
+Install it by running the following terminal command from the folder of this readme file (`.../shapr/python`):

 ```
 Rscript install_r_packages.R